MicrosoftDocs/Viva/Viva/insights/Use/insight-ona-measures.md

 ---

-ROBOTS: NOINDEX,NOFOLLOW
-title: Organizational network analysis metrics for Workplace Analytics visual insights with Viva Insights
+title: Workplace Analytics visual network graph metrics with Viva Insights
-description: Learn more about the network graphs used in Workplace Analytics visual insights
+description: Learn more about the metrics used for the visual network graphs used in Workplace Analytics for Microsoft Viva Insights
 author: madehmer
 ms.author: helayne
 ms.topic: article